jupyter-server/jupyter_releaser/docs/source/background/theory.md

   - Builds tarball(s) using `npm pack`
   - Make sure tarball(s) can be installed and imported in a new npm package
 - Adds a commit that includes the hashes of the dist files
-- Creates an annotated version tag in standard format
 - If given, bumps the version using the post version spec. he post version spec can also be given as a setting, [Write Releaser Config Guide](../how_to_guides/write_config.md).
 - Verifies that the SHA of the most recent commit has not changed on the target branch, preventing a mismatch of release commit.
-- Pushes the commits and tag to the target `branch`
+- Creates a Pull Request with the release and optional post version commit and automatically merges the PR.
 - Pusehes the created assets to the draft release, along with an `asset_shas.json` file capturing the checksums of the files.

 ### Finalize Release Action